-The idea behind that alternative is that we cannot have a flux keeping the concentrations of the species constant when there are differences between the potential of the complexes.
+The existence of a potential for the complexes in a reaction network out rules the existence of fluxes within a closed network without sources.
+Therefore that alternative expresses the fact that we cannot have a flux keeping the concentrations of the species constant when there are differences between the potential of the complexes.
 The net energy consumption would be zero and the turnover would be non-zero which would be impossible due to the conservation of energy.
-It is more important to know that there is a potential distribution behind that which does not allow thermodynamically infeasible fluxes.
-In Corollary \ref{noorgordanlemma} we were choosing $\gamma$ instead of $y$ in order to avoid an overlap with the stoichiometry vector $y_i$ and also to give the link to the chemical potential introduced in equations (\ref{gibbsenthalpie}) and (\ref{gibbsdelta}) since $\gamma^{\top}A$ is equivalent to $A^{\top}\gamma$. {\bf (b)} in Corollary \ref{noorgordanlemma} reflects the fact that the flux $\nu_i$ is in opposite direction to the increasing potential $(A^{\top}\gamma)_i$ between complexes.
+The distribution of the associated potentials over the CRN does not allow thermodynamically infeasible fluxes.

+In Corollary \ref{noorgordanlemma} we were choosing $\gamma$ instead of $y$ in order to avoid an overlap with the stoichiometry vector $y_i$ and also to give the link to the chemical potential introduced in equations (\ref{gibbsenthalpie}) and (\ref{gibbsdelta}) since $\gamma^{\top}A$ is equivalent to $A^{\top}\gamma$. {\bf (b)} in Corollary \ref{noorgordanlemma} reflects the fact that the flux $\nu_i$ is in opposite direction to the increasing potential between the complexes which is given by $(A^{\top}\gamma)_i$.

-We can link that relation to our reversible system.
-We set $m=2r$ the number of all unidirectional reaction in a fully reversible chemical reaction network and order the signs of the flux $\nu \in \mathbb{R}^r$ with $sign(\nu_i)=d_i$ for $i \in [r]$ according to the first $r$ forward and $r$ backward fluxes or each reversible reaction where we have $d_i=-d_{i+r}$ and the total flux results as the sum of the forward and backward flux: $\nu_i = z_i-z_{i+r}$ for $z \in \mathbb{R}^m_{+}$.
+We can transform that relation to our reversible system.
+We set $m=2r$ the number of all unidirectional reactions in a fully reversible CRN and order the signs of the flux $\nu \in \mathbb{R}^r$ with $sign(\nu_i)=d_i$ for $i \in [r]$ according to the first $r$ forward and $r$ backward fluxes or each reversible reaction where we have $d_i=-d_{i+r}$ and the total flux results as the sum of the forward and backward flux: $\nu_i = z_i-z_{i+r}$ for $z \in \mathbb{R}^m_{+}$.
 We can set up the following result which is an equivalent formulation of loop-free fluxes from Corollary \ref{noorgordanlemma} for unidirectional fully reversible CRN's.